harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-http-latency.md

 ### Latency

 It defines the latency value added to the HTTP request.
-You can tune it using the `LATENCY` environment variable.
+Tune it by using the `LATENCY` environment variable.

 Use the following example to tune it: